Genocide of Poles by Nazi Germany: Extermination of hospital patients

 In July 1939, a Nazi secret program called Action T4 was implemented whose purpose was to effect the extermination of psychiatric patients.
 During the German invasion of Poland, the program was put into practice on a massive scale in the occupied Polish territories.
 Typically, all patients, accompanied by soldiers from special SS detachments, were transported by trucks to the extermination sites.
 The first actions of this type took place at a large psychiatric hospital in Kocborowo on 22 September 1939 (Gdańsk region), as well as in Gniezno and in Kościan.

 The total number of psychiatric patients murdered by the Nazis in occupied Poland between 1939 and 1945 is estimated to be more than 16,000.
 An additional 10,000 patients were murdered by starvation.
 Approximately 100 of the 243 members of the Polish Psychiatric Association met the same fate as their patients.

 Execution of patients by firing squad and by revolver included 400 patients of a psychiatric hospital in Chełm on 1 February 1940 and from Owińska.
 In Pomerania, they were transported to a military fortress in Poznań and gassed with carbon monoxide in the bunkers of Fort VII, including children as well as women whom the authorities classified as Polish prostitutes.
 Other Owińska hospital patients were gassed in sealed trucks using exhaust fumes.
-The same method was utilized in the Kochanówka hospital near Łódz, where 840 persons were murdered in 1940, totalling 1,126 victims in 286 clinics.
+The same method was utilized in the Kochanówka hospital near Łódź, where 840 persons were murdered in 1940, totalling 1,126 victims in 286 clinics.

 This was the first "successful" test of the mass murder of Poles using gas.
 This technique was later perfected on many other psychiatric patients in Poland and in Germany; starting in 1941, the technique was widely employed in the extermination camps.
 Nazi gas vans were also first used in 1940 to murder mentally ill Polish children.

 In 1943, the SS and Police Leader in Poland, Wilhelm Koppe, ordered more than 30,000 Polish patients with tuberculosis to be exterminated as the so-called "health hazard" to the General Government.
 They were murdered mostly at the Chełmno extermination camp.